-According to Marques and Thompson (1997), traditional Earth science teaching methodologies in Portuguese schools do not contribute for the eradication of student' misconceptions about Plate Tectonics.
-Using the potentialities of digital resources to teach plate tectonics is an alternative approach.
-Some studies found that learning about some contents of plate tectonics using digital resources as Google Earth® (Bitting et al., 2019; Ferreira, 2016) is beneficial for students, for example, in the learning of mountain range and volcanos formation and the distribution of earthquakes (Bitting et al., 2019).
-Mills et al. (2019) showed the use of student-constructed animation by 11-14 year old students for explaining the processes that occur in tectonic plate boundaries, contributed for their better performance in a GeoQuiz about those processes.
-Therefore, Mills et al. (2019) concluded that work proposals based on representations of plate tectonic processes contribute for students' learning about those processes.
+- 65 According to Marques and Thompson (1997), traditional Earth science teaching methodologies in Portuguese schools do not contribute for the eradication of student' misconceptions about Plate Tectonics.
+Exploiting the potential of digital resources to teach plate tectonics is an alternative approach.
+Some studies found that learning about some contents of plate tectonics using digital resources such as Google Earth® (Bitting et al., 2019; Ferreira, 2016) is beneficial for students, for example, in the learning of mountain range and volcano formation and the distribution of earthquakes (Bitting et al., 2019).
+Mills et al. (2019) - 70 showed that the use of student-constructed animation by 11-14 year old students for explaining the processes that occur in tectonic plate boundaries, contributed to their better performance in a GeoQuiz about those processes.
+Therefore, Mills et al. (2019) concluded that work proposals based on representations of plate tectonic processes contribute to students' learning about those processes.